ZizouHe/reading-notes/notes/temp.md

 # Temp

-## The Expected Returns on Machine-Learning Strategies

-The paper titled "The Expected Returns on Machine-Learning Strategies" by Vitor Azevedo, Christopher Hoegner, and Mihail Velikov investigates the profitability of machine learning-based anomaly trading strategies in the stock market.
-The study takes into account transaction costs, post-publication decay, and the impact of the post-decimalization era of high liquidity on these strategies.

-Key points from the paper include:

-1. **Sophisticated Machine Learning Strategies**: Contrary to previous claims, more advanced machine learning strategies can be profitable.
-They can achieve net out-of-sample monthly returns of up to 1.42%, even with high turnover rates exceeding 50% and the selection of stocks that are traditionally difficult to arbitrage.

-2. **Performance Metrics**: The study uses various machine learning techniques, including Ordinary Least Squares with Huber Loss Function (OLS-HUBER), Elastic Net (ENET), Feedforward Neural Networks (FFNN), Long Short-Term Memory networks (LSTM), and an ensemble model.
-These models are evaluated based on out-of-sample regression metrics and their ability to generate returns after costs.

-3. **Return Predictability**: The paper documents that deep-learning models can predict returns that cannot be explained by common risk factors or limits to arbitrage.
-A trading strategy using a long short-term memory model yields a significant six-factor generalized (net) alpha of 1.20% with a t-statistic of 3.46.

-4. **Cost Mitigation Techniques**: While prevalent techniques can reduce turnover and costs, they do not improve net anomaly performance.
-The study explores various cost mitigation strategies, such as increasing the holding period, using quintile portfolios, and applying a Buy-Hold-Spread (BHS) strategy.

-5. **Post-2005 Performance**: The study finds that machine learning combination signals perform well out-of-sample, even in the high liquidity environment post-2005, and only including anomalies after their publication dates.

-6. **Transaction Costs**: The improved liquidity in the post-2005 period means that the trading costs associated with these strategies are relatively low, at 20-25 basis points per month.
-Despite these costs, most machine learning strategies continue to deliver significant returns.

-7. **Generalized Alphas**: The paper also introduces the concept of generalized alphas to evaluate the ability of machine learning strategies to expand the net-of-costs mean-variance efficient frontier based on the six factors of the Fama and French (2018) model.

-8. **Implications**: The findings suggest that machine learning strategies can be profitable in the current era of high liquidity and discovered anomalies, challenging previous conclusions that suggested otherwise.

-9. **Methodology**: The paper uses an expanding window approach for training data and a fixed-length moving validation set to avoid data snooping or look-ahead bias.
-It also employs hyperparameter tuning to optimize model parameters.

-10. **Conclusion**: The study concludes that machine learning-based trading strategies can yield significant returns even after accounting for transaction costs and other factors, providing valuable insights for both academic research and practical investment strategy design.

-The paper contributes to the growing literature on machine learning in asset pricing by focusing on the expected returns of machine learning strategies and carefully considering trading costs and other practical implementation issues.

-## Number Processing Constraints and Earnings News

-The paper titled "Number Processing Constraints and Earnings News" by Stephen A. Karolyi, Thomas G. Ruchti, and Phong Truong explores how human neurological constraints in processing numbers may affect stock market reactions to earnings announcements (EAs).
-Here's a summary of the key points:

-1. **Neuroscience Background**: The study is grounded in neuroscience research indicating that the human brain processes small numbers linearly and large numbers logarithmically, which can lead to an underreaction to larger numbers as their perceived differences become smaller.

-2. **Hypothesis**: The authors hypothesize that investors will respond less to the same earnings news for stocks with high earnings per share (EPS) magnitudes compared to those with low EPS magnitudes due to these neurological constraints.

-3. **Earnings Announcements (EAs)**: EAs are chosen as a setting to test the hypothesis because they are significant corporate events that present investors with numerical data for decision-making.

-4. **Earnings Response Coefficient (ERC)**: The study uses the ERC framework to test the hypothesis.
-The market response to earnings news is expected to increase with the standardized earnings surprise, but the number processing constraints hypothesis predicts a reduced response for high EPS magnitudes.

-5. **Findings**: The research finds that investors indeed react less to earnings news for stocks with high EPS magnitudes, which is consistent with the number processing constraints hypothesis.
-This effect is distinct from other risk-based and behavioral explanations.

-6. **Robustness Tests**: The results hold up under various robustness tests, including controlling for stock price levels, limited attention, and other factors that could influence market reactions to earnings news.

-7. **Machine Presence**: The study finds that the effect of number processing constraints is less pronounced for stocks with a high presence of machines or robotic activity, suggesting that non-human market participants are not subject to the same cognitive limitations.

-8. **Post-Earnings Announcement Drift (PEAD)**: Stocks with high EPS magnitudes are found to have a higher post-EA drift, suggesting that the initial underreaction to earnings news contributes to this phenomenon.

-9. **Stock Splits**: The paper uses stock splits as a quasi-experimental design to test the hypothesis further.
-Stock splits, which increase the number of outstanding shares and thus decrease EPS magnitude, provide a setting to observe changes in market reactions to earnings news.

-10. **Implications**: The findings suggest that number processing constraints have implications for stock price efficiency and can contribute to the well-documented phenomenon of underreaction to earnings news and subsequent drift.

-11. **Contribution**: The study contributes to the literature at the intersection of accounting, finance, and neuroscience by linking cognitive neuroscience to stock market phenomena and offering a fresh perspective on the systematic underreaction to earnings news.

-The paper concludes that human cognitive limitations in number processing can have a significant impact on financial decision-making and market efficiency, and that the advent of machine involvement in trading may mitigate some of these effects.

 ## Identifying Risk Factor Regimes with Machine Learning: Implications for Tactical Asset Allocation

 The paper titled "Identifying Risk Factor Regimes with Machine Learning: Implications for Tactical Asset Allocation" by Sheikh Sadik, dated January 2024, explores the use of machine learning (ML) to model and predict shifts in risk factor regimes and their potential impact on tactical asset allocation.
 Here's a summary of the key points and findings: